HarshBPGC/TaskHive/README.md

-# TaskHive - Intelligent Task Management System
+# TaskHive - Task Management System

-TaskHive is a sophisticated task management system that uses AI-powered algorithms to intelligently assign tasks to employees based on their skills, experience, workload, and performance.
+TaskHive is a task management system that helps assign tasks to employees based on their skills, experience, workload, and performance.
 The system features a modern Streamlit-based user interface for easy task and employee management.

 ## Features